 Hi!
-I'm Aaron Sandford, and I'm a graphic designer with experience in book and magazine layouts, editorial illustration, and product labeling.
-I've worked as an in-house designer, editor, and photographer for several non-profits, and I've been freelancing since 2008, when I designed my first website for a paying customer (my cousin).
-I still dabble in web design—I designed this site from scratch using the Oxygen site builder for WordPress—and build WordPress sites for clients on occasion.
+I'm Aaron Sandford, and I'm a graphic designer with experience in book and magazine layouts, editorial illustration, and information/data graphics.
+I've spent most of my career as an in-house designer, with side roles in photography and editing, and I've been freelancing since 2008.
+I also dabble in web design—I designed this site from scratch using the Oxygen site builder for WordPress—and build WordPress sites for clients on occasion.

 I have a bachelor's degree in fine art from Hillsdale College, where I concentrated on graphic design and sculpture.
 I also was editor-in-chief of the school yearbook for a couple years and designed posters for conferences and lectures from visiting speakers.